Diego-Jacinto-Ibarra/Little-Lemon/README.md

 I developed this project to showcase my backend skills, including Python, Django, MySQL, RESTful API development, and deployment practices, during the Meta Back-End Developer course.

+## URL

+The public version of this application is available at: [https://diegojacinto.com/littlelemon/](https://diegojacinto.com/littlelemon/)

 ## Table of Contents

 -   [Installation](#installation)